software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 ## GitHub release

-Once the GitHub repository's main branch has a working version of the application with the desired features, we should _release_ it for the users.
-[GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) is a way to "freeze" the source at certain point of the commit history and to provide users a working version of the application.
+Once the GitHub repository's main branch has a working version of the application with the desired features at the end of the sprint, we should _release_ it for the users.
+[GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) is a way to "freeze" the source code of a project at certain point of the commit history and to provide users a working version of the application.

 Usually a new version of an application is released at the end of each Sprint.
-Users can easily browser different versions of the application by going through the releases.
+When we create a new release at the end of each Sprint, we will create a _release history_ for the project.
+Users can easily browse and download the source code of different versions of the application by going through the release history.

 {: .important-title }

 > Exercise 15
 >
-> Create a GitHub release for the project as instructed in the [GitHub's documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
+> Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create a GitHub release for the project as instructed in the [GitHub's documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 Create a new tag called "sprint1".
 The release title should be "Sprint 1".
 Give a brief description for the release that describes the features implemented during the Sprint.

 ## Sprint Review